Opinion Manipulation on Farsi Twitter: Results

-In order to interpret the word clouds in Fig.\ref{fig:wordclouds_AvsC_valentineANDsnapp}, we provide further context on the Snapp discussion.
+In order to interpret the observations from this content analysis, we provide further context on the Snapp discussion.
 The Snapp discussion occurred after a driver employed by Snapp, the country's biggest ride-sharing enterprise, refused to take a passenger to her destination because she had not been observing Hijab, which is mandatory according to a rather controversial clothing law for women in Iran.
 The topic started to trend on Twitter after the passenger tweeted about the incident, criticizing the driver for making her leave the car, and demanding accountability from the company, Snapp.
 Subsequently, a dispute erupted between Twitter users expressing a range of opinions from supporting the passenger to reproaching her.
 In Fig. \ref{fig:wordclouds_AvsC_valentineANDsnapp} we observe that inauthentic users (group A) frequently used polarizing words ideologically aligned with the Iranian state.
 For example, the words `Law-breaker`, `Lawlessness`, and `Unprincipled` carry a critical tone towards the clothing of the passenger involved in the incident.
 Moreover, the words `Value`, `Norm`, and `Dignity` are also representative of the vocabulary corresponding to the same ideology.
 However, genuine users (group C) more frequently used words such as `Bitter`, `Punishment`, and `the saddest`, signifying their sympathetic stance with the passenger in the story.
+Similarly, the words with highest word scores among the top-4 detected topics show qualitative differences between the content of tweets from inauthentic and genuine users, shown in Fig. \ref{fig:topics_AvsC_valentineANDsnapp}.
+For instance, `Observe', `Respect', `Muslim', representative words of topics discussed by high-CAP group, imply advocacy in favor of the driver involved in the event, which is in line with the position implied by the highly-frequent words in the corresponding word cloud.
+Meanwhile, words such as `IRGC', `Tap30', and `Mandatory', which are representative of salient topics in the content produced by the low-CAP accounts, support the opposite stance.